matfish2/craft-entry-meta/README.md

 ```php
 Entry::find()->whereMetadata('foo','bar');
 ```
-For more complex queries you can also chain `orWhereMetadata` and `andWhereMetadata` The method defaults to the `=` operand, which you can override on the third argument.
+For more complex queries you can also chain `orWhereMetadata` and `andWhereMetadata`.

+The method defaults to the `=` operand, which you can override on the third argument.
 E.g:
 ```php
 Entry::find()->whereMetadata('views',0,'>');